 Step 4.
 Tools and Techniques of information collection:

 Various types of tools are employed to collect Primary and Secondary data.
 These include:

-i) Recorded and Published Data: This data is collected from government agencies, non-governmental organizations and it provides base information about the problem.
+i) Recorded and Published Data: This data is collected from government agencies, and non-governmental organizations and it provides base information about the problem.

 ii) Field Observations: These are very important & necessary inputs which help in finding the characteristics and associations of geographic phenomena.

 iii) Measurement: Some field surveys demand on-site measurement of

 Objects and events.
 It involves the use of appropriate equipment including state-of-art equipment like DGPS.